Alejandro Navarro Brain: Before Parliament

+In early 1980s, Navarro had a brief spell at the Pontifical Catholic University of Valparaíso, where he studied geography, career which he abandoned due to economic problems.

-In 1982 he was accepted by the University of Concepcion, to study pedagogy in philosophy.
-Is during these years when Alejandro shapes his character as a determined and courageous leader, becoming the president of the University’s students federation (FEC in Spanish).
-This was the first association that was born after the coup d’etat in 1973.
+In 1982, he was accepted by the University of Concepcion, to study pedagogy in philosophy.
+Is during these years when Alejandro shapes his character as a determined and courageous leader, becoming the president of the university’s students federation (FEC in Spanish).
+This was the first association that was born after the coup d'etat in 1973.

 Alejandro joined the Socialist Party in 1983, becoming a member of the Socialist Youth Central Comité.
 Years later he would become director of the region’s Nacional Institute of the Youth (INJUV in Spanish).

-In 1988 he met Ana Garcia, beginning a long relationship that lasts until now.
+In 1988, he met Ana Garcia, beginning a long relationship that lasts until now.
 Their first child, Araxza was born in 1997.
 Alejandro’s other children are America, Alonso, Antonio and Amaro.

 Parliamentary candidacy

 In 1994 ANB was elected as a BioBio Region 45th District’s Deputy.
 He would then rise to prominence, serving as the citizen’s voice in Chile’s Lower Chamber while investigating large firms accused of fraud.

 He would also have a keen interest in the environment, leading “green” committees and commissions that would pass several bills on this subject.

 At the same time he created his webpage, www.navarro.cl, which would become the first website of a Chilean representative.

 First in 1997 and later in 2001, ANB was re-elected at the same post.
 At this latest election he would get 47% of the votes and become the most voted deputy in the BioBio Region and the third in the whole country.